HORMONAL DISORDERS

 Testosterone is also produced in small amounts in the ovaries (and in the adrenal glands).
 In addition to pubertal development, female sex hormones are also important for growth and bone health.

-In cases of impaired ovarian function, depending on the severity, puberty may be incomplete or fail to develop, which can lead to infertility if left untreated.
-To ensure normal pubertal development in such cases, female sex hormones usually need to be taken according to a regimen carefully adjusted to the patient’s age (see also Turner syndrome).
+In the case of impaired ovarian function, pubertal development may be incomplete or absent depending on the severity, which can lead to infertility if left untreated.
+To ensure normal pubertal development in such cases, female sex hormones generally need to be administered according to a carefully age-adjusted regimen (see also Turner Syndrome).

 THE PITUITARY GLAND (HYPOPHYSIS)